 The Australian husky is a relatively healthy dog that will do it enjoy a long lifespan of 12 to 15 years.
 As a mixed-breed dog, he can inherit the health problems associated with either parent, and here are the most likely health concerns that the Australian husky should look out for.

 Elbow and hip dysplasia – This is a very common condition that affects many breeds of dogs, and since both parents are at risk, it is something to watch out for.
 This condition affects the elbow and hip joints, which are not forming properly, and as such, abrasion occurs wears out the joints and ligaments over time.

 Eye diseases – This is another concern of both parents, so eye health is another top Australian husky health priority.
 Concerns like Collie eye, Progressive retinal atrophy, and Cataracts are all the conditions to look out for.

-The Australian husky will Usually eat around 4 cups a dayand he would do well to eat a good quality nibble that is high in protein to help maintain and keep his energetic muscles strong.
+The Australian husky will Usually eat around 4 cups a day and he would do well to eat a good quality nibble that is high in protein to help maintain and keep his energetic muscles strong.
 The type of food you give your pup will depend on the size of your dog.
-In theory, you should feed your pup Foods Formulated for a Siberian Husky, or if your pup is smaller, choose a smaller breed dog food.
+In theory, you should feed your pup Foods Formulated for a Siberian Husky, or if your pup is smaller, choose a smaller breed of dog food.

-The Australian husky is a hairy pooch that you need to take your time for brush it 2 or 3 times a week to keep his coat free of confusion and look healthy.
+The Australian husky is a hairy pooch that you need to take your time to brush 2 or 3 times a week to keep his coat free of confusion and look healthy.
 During the shedding season, usually spring and fall, you’ll need to increase the stakes and brush it every day.
 Otherwise, your carpet will choke in its coat.
 You probably won’t need it Shave your dog down unless you live in extremely hot climates.